-This Staff Report, Including Substitute Environmental Documentation (SED), for the Establishment of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California; and Toxicity Provisions (referred to as the Staff Report) provides the supporting information used by the State Water Resources Control Board (State Water Board) for the Establishment of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California; and Toxicity Provisions.
+This Staff Report, Including Substitute Environmental Documentation (SED), for State Policy for Water Quality Control: Toxicity Provisions (referred to as the Staff Report) provides the supporting information used by the State Water Resources Control Board (State Water Board) for the adoption of the State Policy for Water Quality Control: Toxicity Provisions.
 The Toxicity Provisions are referred to as the Provisions throughout the Staff Report.

 3. Section 1.2 is deleted: